ScipioneParmigiano/ScipioneParmigiano/README.md

 - ⛩️ Hello everyone, my (nick)name is @ScipioneParmigiano

-- I'm a student of _economics_ in Swiss and I'm the owner of www.zanotp.com.
+- I'm a _economics_ student in Switzerland and I'm the owner of www.zanotp.com.

 -   My main interests are:
     - 📈 **statistics** applied to economics;